How to

 Applications open on May 1, and we accept submissions on a rolling basis until August 1.

-Please note that spots on the Tech Week calendar will not be reserved, and some events will overlap.
-Determining your key audience will help ensure that your event can succeed even if it takes place at the same time as another.
+Outside of those windows, spots on the Tech Week calendar will not be reserved and some events will overlap.
+Determining your key audience will help ensure your event can succeed even if it takes place at the same time as another.

 03. Hype It Up

-- Get your team involved – Word-of-mouth is your best friend.
+• Get your team involved – Word-of-mouth is your best friend.
+Personal outreach from your team goes further than any ad.

 04. Be Part of the Tech Week Community!